HumanSignal/label-studio/docs/source/tags/rectangle.md

 meta_description: Customize Label Studio with the Rectangle tag to add rectangle bounding boxes to images for machine learning and data science projects.
 ---

-Use the Rectangle tag to add a rectangle (Bounding Box) to an image without selecting a label.
+Use the `Rectangle` tag to add a rectangle (Bounding Box) to an image without selecting a label.
 This can be useful when you have only one label to assign to a rectangle.

 Use with the following data types: image

 ### Parameters
+<i> Table 1: Parameters used in `Rectangle` tag. </i>

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |